Kevcn/texttoaudio/backend/README.md

 # Text to Audio Backend

-A FastAPI-based backend service for converting text to speech using Google's Text-to-Speech service.
+A FastAPI-based backend service for converting text to speech using Google Cloud Text-to-Speech.

 ## Features

-- Convert text to speech in multiple languages
+- High-quality text-to-speech conversion using Google Cloud
-- Support for English and Chinese (Mandarin)
+- Support for multiple languages and voices
+- Voice customization (pitch, speaking rate)
 - RESTful API with OpenAPI documentation
 - Comprehensive test coverage
 - CORS support for frontend integration